openSUSE/yomi/README.md

     Default label for the partitions of the devices.
 We use any `parted` partition recognized by `mklabel`, like `gpt`, `msdos` or `bsd`.
 For UEFI systems, we need to set it to `gpt`.
+This value will be used for all the devices if is not overwritten.

   * `initial_gap`: Integer.
 Optional.
-Default: `1`
+Default: `0`

-    Initial gap (empty space), in MB, leave before the first partition.
-Usually is 1MB, so GRUB have room to write the code needed after the MBR, and the sectors are aligned for multiple SSD and hard disk devices.
+    Initial gap (empty space) leaved before the first partition.
+Usually is recommended to be 1MB, so GRUB have room to write the code needed after the MBR, and the sectors are aligned for multiple SSD and hard disk devices.
+Also is relevant for the sector alignment in devices.
+The valid units are the same for `parted`.
+This value will be used for all the devices if is not overwritten.

 * `devices`: Dictionary.